chanuu123/Covid19-Vaccination-SQL-Analysis/README.md

 ## Global Covid-19 Numbers: Death Percentage

-- The global death rate was calculated as 2.11%, indicating that globally, about 2 in every 100 people who contracted Covid-19 succumbed to the virus.
-This reflects the overall impact of the pandemic.
+* Query Analysis: The global death rate was calculated at **2.11%**, meaning that on average, **2 out of every 100 people** infected with COVID-19 died—a stark reflection of the pandemic’s worldwide impact.

-- Findings: The global death rate provides a stark reminder of the severity of the pandemic.
-However, regional differences in healthcare capacity, early interventions, and government actions led to significant variations in death rates across continents.
+* Findings: While this global figure highlights the severity of the crisis, regional differences in healthcare capacity, government interventions, and early response measures led to wide variations in death rates across continents.

 ## Total Population vs Vaccinations
 ```SQL